 Been to Boracay?
 Seen Cebu?
-Palawan offers some of the most beautiful (and least crowded) beaches in the Philippines.
-Dive in with us, mama!
+Amanpulo Resort in Palawan offers some of the most beautiful (and least crowded) beaches in the Philippines

 Palawan in the Philippines has long been on my travel bucket list, ever since I saw a friend’s Facebook album from a trip there a few years back.
 Both an island and an archipelagic province, it lies in the Sulu Sea on the Western side of the Philippines, near Borneo.
 Renowned for pristine beaches, turquoise waters, unique wildlife and world class diving, it’s home to not one but two UNESCO World Heritage Sites: Puerto-Princesa Subterranean River National Park and Tubbattaha Reefs Natural Park.

 To be honest, I am not a diver.
 I do love a beautiful beach, though, and the less crowded, the better.
 Desperately in need of some R&R and looking for a fuss-free vacation where we could introduce our toddler to the wonders of playing in the sand and frolicking in tranquil seas, our family arranged a four-night stay at Amanpulo on the Palawan island of Pamalican (the resort has the entire island to itself).

 I am also a hotel lover (once upon a time I worked as an undercover hotel reviewer), and for years have heard pretty much nothing but raves about Aman Resorts (check out our founder Hester’s reviews of Amansara in Siem Reap and Amanjiwo near Borobodur for ample evidence!).
 Amans are renowned for understated luxury served up in spades along with plenty of space and privacy; it’s no wonder the brand is a celeb fave.
 Set in some of the world’s most stunning natural locations, the chain aims to, in its own words, instill a “sense of peace and belonging amid some of the most diverse natural and historical landscapes.”